 I may earn money or products from the companies mentioned in this post.
 Please click my Disclosure Policy to learn more

-Just wanting to get my feet wet with a small project, I figure a DIY Jewelry Holder would be perfect.
-I grabbed 2 old raw pieces of plywood that were cut in strips.
-They were the perfect size for jewelry holder.
+I just wanted to get my feet wet with a small project, so I figured a DIY Jewelry Holder would be the perfect project to start with.
+I grabbed 2 old raw pieces of plywood that were cut into strips.
+They were the perfect size for a DIY jewelry holder.

 Once the stain was fully dry I went on to the fun part, making them look like old barn wood.

 I took some white chalk paint, get my Chalk Paint Recipe I had left over from another project and I used the dry brush method, which is basically when you barely tap the brush in the paint.
 You don’t want the board to be fully painted just lighty in spots.

 I let the paint dry then came back with my sandpaper.
 I gave the boards a quick sanding where I thought it needed it.

 I gave the boards a coat of polycrylic and left them to dry.

 I had some leftover knobs from a previous dresser project that were perfect for the look I was going for.

 I evenly spaced them out and attached them to the boards.

 I actually made 2 , this one went to my sister.

 I also added 4 nail heads for some added hanging space.